jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 Scales are the foundation of harmony and melody.

-Every key is derived from a scale, sometimes called its “parent scale”.
+Every key is derived from a scale.
-The notes in the key are the notes of the scale, and the chords in that key are constructed by "harmonizing" the scale.
+The notes in the key are the notes of the scale, and the chords in that key are constructed by harmonizing the scale.
-(See {% include chapter-link.html slug="harmony-intro" %} for details.)
+See {% include chapter-link.html slug="harmony-intro" %} for more information.

 Scales can be immensely helpful for understanding music through *reason*.
 When practice time is governed by reason,